yindia/githook/docs/scm-auth.md

 1. Webhook arrives and is parsed (unchanged).
 2. Resolve auth from the webhook payload.
 3. Create an SCM client and call the provider API.
+The SDK returns the client instance so you do not have to construct it yourself.

-## Example: webhook → auth → API call
+## Example: webhook → auth → client

 ```go
 resolver := auth.NewResolver(cfg.Providers)